-A tourist from New York stopped at a filling station to purchase gas after he visited the Grand Canyon.
-As he was walking inside to purchase a soft drink, he noticed a farmer sitting near the door, slowly rocking back and forth observing the visitors.
+A tourist from New York stopped at a service station to purchase gas after he visited the Grand Canyon.
+As he was walking inside to buy a soft drink, he noticed a farmer sitting near the door, slowly rocking back and forth observing the visitors.

 “Wow,” said the tourist, “that Grand Canyon is the most wonderful thing I’ve ever seen.
 It’s so big it leaves me breathless.
 What do you think of it, sir?” he asked.